niu-wcs/wrf-run/README.md

 These first parameters define program specific settings and define your WRF directories.
 For help installing the WRF model, please se the included TXT file on installation:
   * debugmode: Setting this variable to 1 will not run any commands, but instead print the commands to the console for debugging / testing purposes.
 Typically, leave this as 0.
   * jobscheduler: Which job scheduler your system is using.
+  * accountname: Your account/project name on your HPC system.
   * sourcefile: For systems that do not use the .bashrc file, you may define a file path that contains your relevant EXPORT and module calls here
   * geogdir: The path to your WPS geography files stored on your machine
   * tabledir: The path to your shared WRF tables folder stored on your machine (Soon to be deprecated)